ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/ethernet.md

 <h1 id="ethernet-technology">Ethernet</h1>

-The term "Ethernet" refers to technologies first introduced in 1980 and standardized in 1983 as IEEE 802.3.
-Ethernet is a wired network, usually implemented by twisted pair wiring, but optical fibre and coaxials exist, as well.
-However, coaxial has been superseded, and no one uses it anymore.
+The term **Ethernet** refers to technologies first introduced in 1980 and standardized in 1983 as IEEE 802.3.
+Ethernet is a wired network, usually implemented by twisted pair wiring, but optical fiber and coaxials exist, as well.
+However, coaxial has largely become obsolete.

-Initially, the speed from the standard was 1 Mb/s but later standards increased it to first 10 Mb/s and later 100 Mb/s and 1 Gb/s.
+Initially, the speed from the standard was 1 Mbps but later standards increased it to first 10 Mbps and later 100 Mbps and 1 Gbps.
 The latter two remain the most popular connection speeds today.

 Ethernet works with cable lengths of up to 100 meters.
 When connected to a switch, Ethernet allows the maximum segment length to span 200 meters.